12 Strategies To Get Your Customers To Pay Earlier

 Offering flexible payment terms is a smart move if you want to keep your customers happy and guarantee that paying is always convenient for them.
-But bear in mind that this can lead to financial problems.
-There are some customers who are too stubborn and disorganised and will choose to not pay you on time no matter have flexible your terms are.
-So it’s advisable that you implement a stricter payment deadline.
-Even better if you can negotiate a shorter payment term - like 15 days - to guarantee that money will keep coming into your business.
+But this can mean they won't pay you on time, even if you have a good relationship with them.
+So it’s advisable that you implement a stricter, shorter payment term - like 15 days - to guarantee that money will keep coming into your business.

 3. Follow a regular payment schedule - that works for your customers

-Make sure you know what dates your customers process their payments plus the deadlines to make those dates, and time your invoices so you don't miss them.
-Otherwise, you can often find yourself waiting up to 60 days if you just miss the cutoff - waiting for the next cutoff then factoring in processing time.
+Make sure you know what dates your customers process their payments, plus the deadlines to make those dates, and time your invoices so you don't miss them.
+Otherwise, you can often find yourself waiting up to 60 days if you just miss the cutoff.

 4. Ask for an upfront payment or deposit